 - Laptops Are Great.
 But Not During a Lecture or a Meeting – Recent NYTimes article highlighting research into how different types of note-taking affect student learning.
 What do you think?

-- Some Excellent Note-taking Tips for Students – Good review of basic note-taking tips for students.
+- Some Excellent Note-taking Tips for Students – Good review of basic note-taking strategies for students.
 Not about the digital tools, just about the skill of note-taking.

 - Note Taking Tips for Different Learning Styles